nol166/JS-Closures/README.md

   * As we saw in the browser, the way this app is supposed to work is by entering a term into the search field and clicking submit.

-  * With all forms, we need event listeners to tell the Javascript engine what todo when the user submits something.
+  * With all forms, we need event listeners to tell the Javascript engine what to do when the user submits something.

-  * Inside this function where we call our `search` function passing in what appears to be a variable `searchTerm`
+  * Inside this function, we call our `search` function passing in what appears to be a variable `searchTerm`

   ```js
   searchForm.addEventListener('submit', e => {